 Supplemental Training for Education Program

 The SOT recognizes that diverse training experiences facilitate successful entry of graduate students into the modern toxicology workforce.
-The Supplemental Training for Education Program (STEP) will enable graduate students to obtain additional training related to toxicology that will enhance career opportunities.
-Administered by the Graduate Education Subcommittee, STEP awards are made to outstanding doctoral candidates who have identified supplementary areas of professional/scientific development that will advance their career goals.
+The Supplemental Training for Education Program (STEP) will enable graduate students to obtain additional training related to toxicology that will enhance career opportunities by addressing an identified skill gap of the student.
+Administered by the Graduate Education Subcommittee, STEP awards are made to outstanding doctoral candidates who have identified supplementary areas of professional/scientific development that will advance their career goals in toxicology.
 Applicants will identify professional development workshops or events that would help with this unmet need (see SOT website

 for suggestions and previously funded experiences).
 This supplemental training must be outside the available resources of the applicant’s graduate training and research program and should not be requested to refine a dissertation project-related technique or to attend a professional society or scientific conference in their field of study.